jhechtf/code-coverage/README.md

 deno install -A --no-check -n code-coverage https://deno.land/x/code_coverage/cli.ts
 ```

-From there in any project you should be able to run
+From there in any project you should be able to add in the `code-coverage` command to output code coverage.

 ```
+deno test  --coverage=coverage && deno coverage --lcov --output=lcov.info coverage
 code-coverage
 ```